Hiro Murai: Career

+After graduation, Murai turned to freelance work as the director of photography for numerous music videos, as well as VFX and storyboarding, most notably for Ace Norton.
+He has directed music videos for Childish Gambino, Earl Sweatshirt, Chet Faker, and others.

 In 2013, he directed the short film Clapping for the Wrong Reasons, a companion piece for Childish Gambino's second studio album, Because the Internet, and its attached screenplay.
 In the same year, he created a multi-panel video set for Frank Ocean's performance at the Grammys.

-Since 2016, Murai has directed several episodes of the comedy-drama Atlanta, collaborating again with Donald Glover (aka Childish Gambino).
+Murai directed several episodes of the comedy-drama Atlanta, collaborating again with Donald Glover (aka Childish Gambino).
 For his work on the show, he has received three nominations for the Emmy Award for Outstanding Comedy Series and Outstanding Directing for a Comedy Series.

-In 2016 he directed a Nike campaign starring Chance The Rapper.
+In 2016, he directed a Nike campaign starring Chance The Rapper.

 He directed the music video for Childish Gambino's "This Is America", released on May 5, 2018, which was described as "the most talked-about music video of recent memory", and which Billboard critics ranked 10th among the "greatest music videos of the 21st century."
 In 2019, Murai won the Grammy Award for Best Music Video for directing the video.

 In June 2018, it was announced that he would direct a science fiction feature film, Man Alive, written by David Robert Mitchell.

 In November 2018, the trailer for his debut feature film Guava Island, starring Donald Glover and Rihanna, premiered at the Pharos Festival in New Zealand.
 Guava Island was released on April 13, 2019, by Amazon Studios through Amazon Prime Video.
 On Rotten Tomatoes, the film has an approval rating of 74% based on reviews from 43 critics, with an average rating of 6.60/10.
 On Metacritic, it has a weighted average score of 64 out of 100, based on 8 reviews, indicating "generally favorable" reviews.

-In 2021, Murai directed the first and third episodes of the science fiction miniseries Station Eleven for HBO Max.
+In 2021, Murai directed the first and third episodes of the science fiction miniseries Station Eleven for HBO Max, which garnered him a Primetime Emmy Award nomination.

-Murai directed the first two episodes of the 2024 action comedy drama Mr. & Mrs. Smith starring Donald Glover and Maya Erskine.
+Murai directed the first two episodes of the 2024 action comedy drama Mr. & Mrs. Smith, starring Donald Glover and Maya Erskine.

+In 2026, he directed five episodes of the horror comedy drama series Widow's Bay.
+That year, he became the first Asian director to win a Primetime Emmy Award for Outstanding Directing for a Comedy Series, for directing the Widow’s Bay premiere, called “Welcome to Widow’s Bay!”.

+In June 2026, it was announced he will direct and executive produce the television adaptation of Jeffrey Eugenides' book The Marriage Plot.